akka/akka/akka-docs/src/main/paradox/persistence-query.md

 If the target database does not provide a reactive streams `Subscriber` that can perform writes, you may have to implement the write logic using plain functions or Actors instead.

-In case your write logic is state-less and you just need to convert the events from one data type to another before writing into the alternative datastore, then the projection is as simple as:
+In case your write logic is state-less and you need to convert the events from one data type to another before writing into the alternative datastore, then the projection will look like this:

 Scala
 :  @@snip [PersistenceQueryDocSpec.scala]($code$/scala/docs/persistence/query/PersistenceQueryDocSpec.scala) { #projection-into-different-store-simple-classes }